lkirch/ScienceSage/README.md

 ## 🖥️ Usage

-- Select a topic in the sidebar (Space Exploration).
+- Select a topic in the sidebar (Space Exploration)
-- Ask a question (e.g., "Explain the Mars Rover missions like I’m 12").
-- Choose answer complexity (Middle School / College / Advanced).
+- Choose answer complexity (Middle School / College / Advanced)
+- Use an example question or ask a question of your own
-- Get a generated answer with citations to Wikipedia sources.
+- Get a generated answer with citations to Wikipedia sources
+- Click the Show retrieved context to view the context returned
-- Provide feedback via 👍 / 👎.
+- Provide feedback via 👍 / 👎
+- Click the Debug Options expander to show debug info

 ---